AmelMammar/TimedEventB/README.md

 Both properties are attached to the _Start_A_ (resp. _Atomic_A_) event for non-atomic (resp. atomic) task.
 They induce implicit invariants/guards than can be displayed using [ProB](https://stups.hhu-hosting.de/rodin/prob1/nightly).

 **Bi-task properties**
 On two distinct tasks, two ordering constraints can be defined: _FollowedBy_ and _PrecededBy_.
-A task _A_ must be followed by a task _B_ means that it should exists an occurence of the task _B_ between evry two distinct occurences of _A_.
+A task _A_ must be followed by a task _B_ means that it should exist an occurence of the task _B_ between evry two distinct occurences of _A_.
 The figure bellow depicts how such dependecy is created.
 Depending on the task type, users have to select the event _Atomic_A_ (resp. _End_A_) for an atomic task (resp. task with duration).

 <p align="center">
    <img width="400" height="400" alt="follow" src="https://github.com/user-attachments/assets/80ba327f-9f0d-4bc6-a4f3-64da7a091471" />